-SETC’s Theatre for Youth Invitational Festival is a non-competitive exhibition of theatre produced for young audiences by companies during the annual SETC Convention and is open to all Convention attendees as well as children from schools surrounding the Convention city.
+SETC’s Theatre for Youth Invitational Festival is a non-competitive exhibition of theatre produced for young audiences by companies during the annual SETC Convention and is open to all SETC Convention attendees as well as children from schools surrounding the convention’s host city.

 More About the Festival